 Total H2O column data record

-Total H2O column data record provides long-term information about vertical column densities of bromine monoxide in the atmosphere.
+Total H2O column data record provides long-term information about vertical column densities of water vapour in the atmosphere.
 It has been reprocessed with the latest algorithm version (see below).

 Satellites and instruments